Kehvarl/roguelikedev-2021/Progress_Log.md

   * We also need a door-state state.
 Maybe a door component.
   * Door Component tracks door state.
   * Doors block all passage
+  * Bumping into a closed door opens it.

 ### Scoring
 * Implemented a counter for number of turns played.